horovod/horovod/docs/install.rst

 Optional environment variables that can be set to configure the installation process for Horovod.

+Due to `PEP-517 <https://peps.python.org/pep-0517/>`_ we can't rely on any DL library being installed into the build env, therefore we need to tell the build env specific DL library versions we require.
+This isn't the prettiest solution, however it is the most pragmatic.

 Possible values are given in curly brackets: {}.

 * ``HOROVOD_DEBUG`` - {1}.
 Install a debug build of Horovod with checked assertions, disabled compiler optimizations etc.